kedro-org/kedro/docs/source/tutorial/set_up_data.md

 > If you are using the tutorial created by the spaceflights starter, you can omit this step.

-Download and save the files to the `data/01_raw` folder of your project directory:
+Download and save the files to the `data/01_raw` folder of your project:

 * [companies.csv](https://kedro-org.github.io/kedro/companies.csv)
 * [reviews.csv](https://kedro-org.github.io/kedro/reviews.csv)